Extra Help eligibility

 - Lowers the cost of your prescription drugs

-Depending on your income and assets, you may qualify for either full or partial Extra Help.
-Both programs provide assistance with the cost of your drugs.
+Depending on your income and assets, you may qualify for Extra Help.
 To receive such assistance, your prescriptions should be on your plan’s formulary and you should use pharmacies in your plan’s network.

 Remember that Extra Help is not a replacement for Part D or a plan on its own: You must still have a Part D plan to receive Medicare prescription drug coverage and Extra Help assistance.
 If you do not choose a plan, you will in most cases be automatically enrolled in one.